fernandoenzo/private-attrs/README.md

 Person = Person()
 ```

-By doing this, all the private attributes that we store are automatically availables in all processes, and you can modify them from anyone.
+By doing this, all the private attributes that we store are automatically available in all processes, and you can modify them from anyone.

 Pay particular attention to certain specific attributes that need to be instantiated using the `Manager` class, such as lists or dictionaries.
 Fortunately, there is an attached manager object in
  the `PrivateAttrs` class to simplify life for the programmer.